Policies & Procedures

 6.11.4 Budget Allocation

 The letter of resignation should be submitted to the department supervisor.
-Supervisors are responsible for completing the Employee Transaction Form and submitting it with the letter of resignation through the appropriate chain of approval to the Employment and Benefits Office.
+Supervisors are responsible for completing the Employee Transaction Form and submitting it with the letter of resignation through the appropriate chain of approval to the Department of Human Resources.
 Resignations shall be effective on the last day of service of the employee, and an employee shall not be paid for a holiday if the last day of service was prior to the holiday period.
 The salary of the employee who resigns before the end of the month will be pro-rated on the basis of workdays during the month of resignation.